 NHS manufacturing units are 'special-order' manufacturers/suppliers that are attached to NHS hospital pharmacy departments.
 'Specials' from NHS manufacturing units are usually supplied at more competitive prices than those supplied by non-NHS manufacturing units or suppliers.
 'Pro-File' (www.pro-file.nhs.uk) is a database that lists the 'specials' that are made by NHS manufacturing units.
 Access is restricted to NHS pharmacy staff and is available via the Regional Medicines and Poisons Information Service (Tel 028 9504 0558 or email: nirdic.nirdic@belfasttrust.hscni.net).

-Victoria Pharmaceuticals (based in the Belfast Trust) is the NHS manufacturing unit for Northern Ireland (Tel 028 9063 0070) and products available are detailed at http://niformulary.hscni.net.
+Victoria Pharmaceuticals (based in the Belfast Trust) is the NHS manufacturing unit for Northern Ireland (Tel 028 9615 1000).

-Standardisation of the most common liquid medicines in paediatrics
+UNDER REVIEW: The HSC Agreed List of Paediatric Liquid Formulations: Standardisation of the most common liquid medicines in paediatrics